How does student loan interest work?

 A guide to student loan interest and calculations.

 When you apply for a student loan, you’re trying to borrow money to pay for your education.
-Like any loan, you usually have to pay that money back.
+Like any loan or student credit card, you usually have to pay that money back.
 But when you do, you may be responsible for more than just what you originally borrowed.
 That’s because of student loan interest.